japila-books/spark-sql-internals/docs/spark-sql-CacheManager.md

 `recacheByPath`...FIXME

-NOTE: `recacheByPath` is used exclusively when `CatalogImpl` is requested to link:spark-sql-CatalogImpl.adoc#refreshByPath[refreshByPath].
+NOTE: `recacheByPath` is used exclusively when `CatalogImpl` is requested to spark-sql-CatalogImpl.md#refreshByPath[refreshByPath].

 === [[useCachedData]] Replacing Segments of Logical Query Plan With Cached Data -- `useCachedData` Method